nreimers/truecaser/README.md

 # Train your own Truecaser
 You can retrain the Truecaser easily.
 Simply change the `train.txt` file with a large sample of sentences, change the `TrainTruecaser.py` such that is uses the `train.txt` and run the script.
 You can also it for other languages than English like German, Spanish, or French.

+# Disclaimer
+Sorry that this is kind of shitty code without documentation.
+I was looking for my research for a truecaser, but I couldn't find any working implementation.
+I implemented this script in a hacky manner and it works quite well (at least for me).

+I think the code is so simple that everyone can use and adapt it and maybe it is handy for someone.
+The principle behind the code is really simple, but as mentioned above, it achieves good results.

+Hint: The casing of company and product names is the hardest.
+Train the system on a large and recent dataset to achieve the best results (e.g. on a recent dump of Wikipedia).